Co-op for Psychology Majors

 - YSC Sport: Sport Psychology

 The psychology department, in conjunction with the Steinbright Career Development Center (SCDC), strives to provide every psychology major with a satisfying experience and works with students to creatively solve unpaid positions and APA guidelines issues.
-For further information about co-op, contact the SCDC or call 215.895.2185 and ask for the co-op coordinator for psychology and social sciences.
+For further information about co-op, contact the SCDC or call 215.895.2185 and ask for the co-op advisor for psychology and social sciences.

 Please note: Students enrolled in the Accelerated BS/MS program cannot participate in co-op.